aws-samples/automated-goerli-development-environment/README.md

 Once logged into the EC2 instance, there is Bolierplate Solidity code for a simple Smart-Contract and also node.js code to access the Blockchain, Compile/Deploy the Smart-Contract and access the Smart-Contract using the required transactions.
 Hardhat is already installed with a sample script for testing the smart-contract.

-There will be directory staructure created:
+There will be directory structure created:
 NodeDAPP: Parent Directory

     artifacts: Directory used by compiler

     Cache:Directory used by compiler

     contracts: Solidity code of Smart-Contract

         CountPerAccount.sol

     DemoApps: node.js code for Blockchain Access and Smart-Contract

     test: Script to run some sample test on Smart-Contract using Hardhat

-Run the following command to run the tests on Smart-Contracts
+Run the following command to run the tests on Smart-Contract

 _cd NodeDAPP_

 _npx hardhat test_

-Other Hardhat tools and Commands are available to use here in this directory
+Other Hardhat tools and Commands are available to use in this directory

 To run node.js based applications which have pre-provided as bolierplate code you can perform the following commands.